-- V gluten-free - ✓ free of nuts, sesame, and shellfish - Suitable for Halal, Hindu, or Kosher diets - already used by the NHS in other medical conditions. - We will provide you with these products for free. - We will advise you to drink plenty of fluids (e.g., water, tea, coffee, and diet soft drinks) but not calorie-dense drinks (e.g., alcohol). - Many people who start the programme find that it takes a few days to adjust to the diet.
+- ✓ gluten-free - free of nuts, sesame, egg, celery, mustard, and shellfish - suitable for Halal, Hindu, or Kosher diets - ✓ already used by the NHS in other medical conditions. - We will provide you with these products for free. - We will advise you to drink plenty of fluids (e.g., water, tea, coffee, and diet soft drinks) but not high-calorie drinks (e.g., alcohol). - Many people who start the programme find that it takes a few days to adjust to the diet.
 After that, most find it easier to follow the diet.